javiertuya/selema/README.md

   - Visual differences when comparing large strings (Visual Assert)
   - Flaky test handling (Retry failed tests) on all supported frameworks

+## Breaking change v3.0.0

+As of v3.0.0 the class `SeleniumManager` is renamed `SeleManager` to avoid naming conflics with Selenium >=v4.6

 # Getting started

 On Java, include the `selema` dependency as indicated in